Gallia County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you cannot retrieve the vehicle yourself.
-Here's what you can do:
+If your driver's license is suspended due to the DUI arrest, you cannot personally retrieve the vehicle unless you have limited driving privileges granted by the court.
+You will need someone else to pick it up for you.

 Timeline